-- Create the appropriate rules to secure inbound and outbound internet traffic, as well as traffic between machines in the virtual network.
-For example, when using AWS, ensure the VPC’s security group has the appropriate rules configured so that machines in the VPC are accessible only to the IP addresses you specify
+- Create the appropriate rules to secure inbound and outbound internet traffic, and traffic between machines in the virtual network.
+For example, when using AWS, ensure the VPC’s security group has the appropriate rules configured so that machines in the VPC are accessible to only the IP addresses you specify.

 Review the article for the host type you’re using.